Indicia-Team/support_files/Dwc Exporter/readme.md

   are present.
 ID of the filter record on the warehouse which will be used to dynamically generate the query.
 The list of websites available for data flow (according to the website registration configured in warehouse.json) will be automatically applied to the filter.
+* surveyId - this is a shortcut to specifying a term filter on the survey ID (`metadata.survey.id`) which limits the output to a single survey dataset.
+* higherGeographyID - this is a shortcut to specifying a nested term filter on a higher geography id which limits the output to records which intersect the provided location ID.
+The location must be indexed by the spatial_index_builder module.
 * outputType - specify either dwca (Darwin Core Archive) or csv.
 * options - array of options to extend data with.
   * useGridRefsIfPossible - for NBN Atlas export compatibility, switch to using the gridReference